 Sherèe Lutz lives in the Kansas City area preforming as a professional musician.
+She has performed at The Nelson-Atkins Museum of Art for their Gallery Jam, Party Arty, and their Third Thursdays.
+She has also performed at The Hilton President, Longview Mansion, Dan Meiners Studio, Heartland Community Church, and several other venues in Kansas City.
+She has also performed at the Hotel Crescent Court in Dallas, TX, Botanica and the Distillery 244 in Wichita, KS, and the Powel Crosley Estate in Sarasota, FL.
 In addition to violin, Sherèe holds a BA and an MA in Art History and works as the Project Assistant, Contemporary Art at the Nelson-Atkins Museum of Art .

 Sherèe completed her musical studies at Baylor University where she minored in violin performance studying under Dr. Eka Gogichashvili.
 She played with the Baylor Symphony Orchestra for four years as well as in the founding years of the Baylor Jazz String Quartet under the tutelage of Alex Parker.
 Sherèe studied Suzuki violin beginning at the age of three under the instruction of her mother, and Suzuki piano at the age of five.
 Sherèe grew up in Wichita, Kansas, performing with her four sisters and mother at various events.
 Being the Wichita Youth Talent Runner-Up of 2005, she soloed with the Wichita Repertory Orchestra while also serving as concertmaster of the Wichita Youth Symphony.
 The same year she received the Women’s Federated Music Award.